NZBGeek Review (Updated)

-NZBgeek is a leading Usenet indexer but is its membership fee worth it compared to the alternatives?
+NZBgeek is a leading Usenet indexer but is it worth the membership fee?

 Screenshot of NZBgeek's login screen